flynnbr11/QMLA/docs/rst_tutorial.rst

-Here we provide a complete example of how to run the framework, including how to implement a custom , and generate/interpret analysis.
+Here we provide a complete example of how to run the :term:`QMLA` framework, including how to implement a custom exploration strategy, and generate/interpret analysis.

-First, *fork* the :term:‘QMLA‘ codebase from :raw-latex:`\cite{flynn2021QMLA}` to a Github user account (referred to as in [listing:qmla\_setup]).
+First, *fork* the :term:`QMLA` codebase from :raw-latex:`\cite{flynn2021QMLA}` to a Github user account (referred to as in [listing:qmla\_setup]).
 Now, we must download the code base and ensure it runs properly; these instructions are implemented via the command line.
+Note: these instructions are tested for Linux and presumed to work on Mac, but untested on Windows.
+It is likely some of the underlying software (redis servers) can not be installed on Windows, so running on *Windows Subsystem for Linux* is advised.

+The steps of preparing the codebase are

+#. install ;

-The steps of preparing the codebase are (i) install ; (ii) create a virtual Python environment for installing :term:‘QMLA‘ dependencies without damaging other parts of the user’s environment; (iii) download the :term:‘QMLA‘ codebase from the forked Github repository; (iv) install packages upon which :term:‘QMLA‘ depends.
+#. create a virtual Python environment for installing :term:`QMLA`
+   dependencies without damaging other parts of the user’s environment;

+#. download the :term:`QMLA` codebase from the forked Github repository;

+#. install packages upon which :term:`QMLA` depends.

 ::